 It can affect your blood pressure and induce stomach pain

-In the case of some antibiotics such as Flagyl, Zithromax or Nizoral, taking any amount of alcohol is already setting up the perfect situation in your body for severe stomach pain, headache, vomit and even tachycardia along with blood pressure problems and liver damage.
+In the case of some antibiotics such as Flagyl, Zithromax, or Nizoral, taking any amount of alcohol is already setting up the perfect situation in your body for severe stomach pain, headache, vomit, and even tachycardia, along with blood pressure problems and liver damage.

-While there are a fair amount of antibiotics that won’t react violently with alcohol, you should never take the risk and ideally should always consult first with your doctor, or just avoid drinking completely until the treatment has been completed.
+While there are a fair amount of antibiotics that won’t react violently with alcohol, you should never take the risk and ideally should always consult first with your doctor or just avoid drinking completely until the treatment has been completed.
 Better safe than sorry.

 Increased risk of heart problems

 Major issues such as a heart attack or internal bleeding can happen when you mix alcohol and blood clot medicine or medicine to increase concentration and attention.

-In some cases, it can cause death
+In some cases, it can cause death.

-The side-effects of consuming alcohol while taking prescription pain medication such as Demerol, Percocet or Vicodin can be extremely severe.
+The side effects of consuming alcohol while taking prescription pain medication such as Demerol, Percocet, or Vicodin can be extremely severe.

 Regardless of how good you might feel, or whatever the occasion to celebrate or mourn is, it will never be worth it to risk your life and your health like that.

-Though some of its side-effects can be diminished or spared when regulating the amount of alcohol that is being taken, it would be highly dangerous for you to risk your own life for a couple drinks that aren’t necessary.
+Though some of its side effects can be diminished or spared when regulating the amount of alcohol that is being taken, it would be highly dangerous for you to risk your own life for a couple of drinks that aren’t necessary.

 If you’d like to suggest any other reasons why one should avoid drinking alcohol while taking medicine, or if you’d like to ask us a question about this topic, please feel free to leave a comment below.